The first comprehensive and definitive history of Brazil's decision to give up the nuclear weapon option.

 Why do countries capable of "going nuclear" choose not to?
 Brazil, which gained notoriety for developing a nuclear program and then backtracking into adherence to the nonproliferation regime, offers a fascinating window into the complex politics surrounding nuclear energy and American interference.

 Patti draws on recent declassified primary sources collected during years of research in public and private archives in eight different countries, as well as interviews with former presidents, diplomats, and scientists, to show how US nonproliferation policies deeply affected Brazil's decisions.
-Assessing how domestic and international factors affected the evolution of Brazil's nuclear diplomacy, Brazil in the Global Nuclear Order also discusses what it means with respect to Brazil's future political goals.
-This will be an important case study for students and scholars of nuclear history.
+Assessing the domestic and international factors that informed the evolution of Brazil's nuclear diplomacy, Brazil in the Global Nuclear Order, 1945-2018 also discusses what it means with respect to Brazil's future political goals.

 Sign up for more information on JHUP Books